LibertyProject-chain/LibertyProject-chain/README.md

 ### Quick Setup with Docker (for container-based deployments)
 ### Manual Configuration (for advanced users)

+Your node will be deployed with a specific set of api. including an rpc to connect an external miner. so your own local rpc server is located at http://ip_node:9945.

 After deploying your node, instructions are included for stopping and removing the service.

 ### 1. Quick Setup via Script
 #### 1.1.
 Install Dependencies